 PVC decking is another popular choice for above-ground pool decks.
 Like composite, it’s resistant to rot, and mildew due to its all-synthetic composition that lacks absorbency.
 However, there are a few differences between PVC decking and composite.
 Because it’s non-absorbent, PVC decking can be slippery.
 This can pose a potential hazard when there’s a lot of splashing, playing, and running on an above-ground pool deck.

 Another drawback of plastic decking is that some untreated PVC products can peel or fade over time, diminishing the attractiveness of your deck.
 Although PVC doesn’t require the regular maintenance of wood, it can splinter or crack under cold temperatures.
 This is something to be mindful of if you live in a colder climate and don’t want a disappointing surprise when you open your pool for the summer.

-Wood has long been a go-to for building above ground pool decks.
-Prized for a beautiful, natural look, many builders and homeowners look to wood as a solid option.
+Wood has long been a go-to for building above-ground pool decks.
+Many builders and homeowners look to wood as a solid option.
 While different types of wood have different strengths, it’s a high-maintenance material that requires seasonal upkeep.

 Wood doesn’t get as hot as PVC and composites when in direct sunlight, however, while you won’t get a case of hot foot when walking barefoot on your deck, you may get a splinter since wood can warp and splinter over time.
 When comparing it to composite pool decking like Trex, wood is subject to moisture-related rot, fading, and staining from exposure to pool chemicals.
 This can make your above-ground pool deck look worn and aged before its time, unless you submit to a regular regimen of sealing and power washing.
 In addition to being vulnerable to the elements, wood is also prey to termites and insect infestation, unlike composites, which can compromise the structural integrity of your deck.